 Tonto National Monument preserves five cliff dwelling sites and numerous smaller sites situated in the Tonto Basin, Arizona.
 Two of the sites – the Upper and Lower ruins – are accessible to the public via self-guided and ranger-led tours.
 Both were built by the Salado inhabitants of the region ca. A.D.
 1300-1325 and were occupied perhaps as late as A.D.
 1450, when the Salado people moved out of the region.

-The American Southwest Virtual Museum currently hosts ceramic collections, historic photographs, and architectural maps for Tonto National Monument, with a virtual exhibit and tour coming soon!
+The American Southwest Virtual Museum currently hosts artifact galleries, historic photographs, and architectural maps for Tonto National Monument, as well as a 360-degree panoramic tour of the Monument and 3D models of the cliff dwellings, ceramics, stone tools, and textile and other organic artifacts.

-Additional information for Tonto National Monument is available at the official National Park Service website for Tonto and at the Learning Center of the American Southwest Tonto National Monument page.
+Additional information for Tonto National Monument is available at the official National Park Service website for Tonto (link opens in new window).